bgpurzycki/Evolution-of-Religion-and-Morality/README.md

 We collected data over two waves (Wave I: 2013; Wave II: 2015), for a total of 15 field sites and over 2,200 individuals.

+Questions should be directed to both Benjamin Grant Purzycki (bgpurzycki [at] cas.au.dk) and Martin Lang (martinlang [at] mail.muni.cz).

 ## Publications

 ### Wave II